-The 2020 Snooker World Championship qualifiers are over and now, the actual tournament has begun.
-From July 31, we’ll see 32 of the world’s best snooker players play 30 matches over 17 days until one is crowned champion and takes home the £500,000 prize money.
+The 2021 Snooker World Championship is about to begin.
+From April 17, we’ll see 32 of the world’s best snooker players play 30 matches over 17 days until one is crowned champion and takes home the £500,000 prize money.
 Below, we’ll explain how the World Snooker Championship works and let you know how to stream every moment of the action live from anywhere in the world.

 It’s important to note that we’ll only be recommending official sources.
 While there are often unauthorized live streams for major sporting events, these come with significant disadvantages.
 For instance, the video could be laggy or low-resolution.
 Additionally, these streams are prone to being taken offline for copyright violation and as such, there’s no guarantee you’ll even see who wins a given match.
 You can stream the 2021 Snooker World Championship for free anyway so there’s no need to resort to unlicensed streams.

-To watch the Snooker World Championship for free on your home services while traveling outside of the UK, you’ll need to use a VPN unless you’re in the UK.
+To watch the Snooker World Championship for free on your home services while traveling outside of the UK, you’ll need to use a VPN

 How to watch World Championship Snooker abroad with a VPN

 Never used a VPN before?
 Don’t worry; it’s actually quite easy to bypass regional blocking and stream the Snooker World Championship online.
-Simply follow these steps:
+Simply follow the steps below.

 - Next, download and install the appropriate app for your device.

 - Decide which of the services below you’d like to unblock.

 - Connect to one of your VPN’s servers in the required country.
-For example, you’d use a British server to unblock BBC iPlayer or a Canadian one for DAZN Canada.
+For example, you’d use a British server to unblock BBC iPlayer or a Canadian server for DAZN Canada.

 - Try playing a video on your chosen service.
 It should start right away but if it doesn’t, clear your browser’s cookies and cache, then reload the page.